Five Suggestions for What to Do with a Tax Refund and What to Avoid

 Even if you have a general plan for your tax refund, it can still be difficult to make the best decisions when that extra cash hits your wallet.
 Huntington has tips to help you avoid common mistakes when it comes to your tax refund.

 Expecting a tax refund can be exciting.
 It’s easy to fall into temptation and want to spend it all in one place on something luxurious.
-A new video game console, a fancy handbag, or a weekend getaway are all enticing options for your extra funds.
-However, you should consider your financial future and decide if spending your tax refund now will help you in the long run.
+And it’s okay to treat yourself now and then, but keep your financial health in mind and consider what could set you up for success in the long run.

 If you have debts to pay off, spending your tax refund on entertainment or material goods is likely not the wisest choice for your money.
 Overspending can cut into your budget and turn your tax refund from a benefit into a liability.
 Splurging might seem appealing and fun in the moment, but your debts and long-standing payments will still be due afterward.